-Next to the Cable Inglés is a memorial in remembrance of the 142 Jews of Almería who were killed at Mathausen after being sent there during the war.
+Next to the Cable Inglés is a memorial in remembrance of the 142 Jews of Almería who were killed at Mauthausen after being sent there during the war.

-9. Casa del Cine – Cinema Musuem of Almeria
+9. Casa del Cine – Cinema Museum of Almeria

 You don’t need to spend long in Almería to hear about the importance of cinema to the city.

 So many films have been made here in the past, and television programs and films continue to be made here, including Game of Thrones.
 The barren landscape outside of the city lends itself well to different scenes.

 The Casa del Cine is a house where some of the stars, like Clint Eastwood and Brigitte Bardot, used to stay while they were filming in nearby Tabernas and Cabo de Gata.
 Now at Casa del Cine, you can learn more about Almería and its link to Hollywood.